rupeshtiwari/rupeshtiwari/README.md

 ## JavaScript for beginners

-Typescript and JavaScript are both important to learn if you want to become front-end developer or full stack developer using JavaScript node.js.
+JavaScript is important to learn if you want to become front-end developer or full stack developer using JavaScript node.js.
 Here are the list of free video courses that you will enjoy and learn about JavaScript and node.js from beginning.
+🛎️Note: Please go through the material as listed sequence.
+Dont jump to last link unless you have not watched the first link.

 Here is the live site that you will build [Visit JavaScript Beginner Web Application SPA](https://rupesh-user-registration-demo.herokuapp.com/)